ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Gives the amount of exercises and amount of exercises per class.

+####GET: /statistics/exercises/graph/{ID}

+Gives summaries about when users solved this exercise that can be used in a fancy graph.

-####GET: /statistics/exercises/{ID}
+####GET: /statistics/exercises/average/{ID}

-Gives the amount of times this exercise has been solved and the averages received point of each solved and revised question.
+Gives summary about the average score from this exercise that can be used in a fancy graph. (excludes unrevised answers)

 ####GET: /statistics/answers